iDataVisualizationLab/music/Master Thesis/README.md

 ```
 What is mfcc coefficients and Why it is so popular in speech recognition field?
 ```
 - MFCC can actually be seen as a form of dimension reduction.
 Basically, it represents for a rate change in energy level of different frequency band in a short window sound signal's frame.
-In this project, the window frame is 46.4 ms.
+In this project, the window frame is about 92.8 ms.
 - <img src="https://github.com/iDataVisualizationLab/music/blob/master/Master%20Thesis/image/mfcc.png" height = 300>
 ```
 Why MFCC is used popularly in automatic speech recognition (ASR) system?